Cycle Friendly Communities

 Auchinleck Academy is situated in the village of Auchinleck with a catchment to the surrounding villages of Mauchline, Catrine, Sorn, Muirkirk, Drongan and Ochiltree.
 The Cycle Friendly and Sustainable Communities Funded project, Auchinleck Academy Cycling, will allow pupils to engage with the safety aspects of cycling and allow them to confidently carry out the checks required to ensure a bike is safe to use.
 The project will be delivered as part of the broad general education from S1 to S3 with scope to include cycle use into the S4 core curriculum.

 6. Seasonal Wheels, Glasgow Bike Station – Glasgow - £6,108

 The Bike Station is Glasgow’s largest bicycle recycling organisation that run twice weekly bike maintenance and fix your own bike classes.
-They also run a Better Way to Work project which focuses on reducing pollution by encouraging a travel behavior change – from car use to more sustainable means.
+They also run a Better Way to Work project which focuses on reducing pollution by encouraging a travel behaviour change – from car use to more sustainable means.
 The Cycle Friendly and Sustainable Communities Funded project, Seasonal Wheels, will compliment some of the programmes already running by providing support and encouraging cycling for short journeys and for commuting throughout the year.

 7. Beith Can Bike, Beith Community Development Trust – Ayrshire - £5,250